 Choosing the right tool

-Another thing, within a syndrome pattern described above, you can have a number diseases that can be emotional / non-physical lack of energy or the actual physical such as poor digestion, high blood pressure, asthma, bronchitis. migraines, period pain, lower back pain etc which ultimately arise due to the lack of energy.
+Within a syndrome pattern described above, you can have a number of diseases that can be emotional / non-physical lack of energy or the actual physical such as poor digestion, high blood pressure, asthma, bronchitis. migraines, period pain, lower back pain etc which ultimately arise due to the lack of energy.

 Yin I have concluded is a kind of backdrop in life.
 The blockchain code behind the cryptocurrency bitcoin (which doesn’t really “exist” )- creates a bitcoin stored in virtual reality on a computer ( still non existent – apart from the computer’s hard drive ), and then is materialised into something more tangible when exchanged for a product/ service/ cash etc ( this is kind of killing the process, or depleting yin if you like..hold onto this idea for a moment, it will become clearer shortly ) Yin is basically the ether holds the universe in place.
 The space between us- the part of a silence that offers a lot of answers.